 Move the spoon in a circular motion to remove any grounds floating on the surface.
 It helps to prevent you from drinking coffee grounds later on.
 By moving the coffee grinds on top to the coffee bowls will help to rid most of the grounds.

 Let the coffee site for about 8 minutes in order to cool down a little before you start tasting the cups.
 With hot coffee, it can be impossible to pick out all the flavors.

-Step 9: Start The Tasting
+8. Start Tasting

 Scoop a spoonful of each coffee and slurp it quickly.
 The process helps to aerate the coffee so that it coats your palate to allow you to taste more flavor and aroma.